 A complacency in the church has to do with self-satisfaction, a sense of contentment regarding the state of things.
 And it all starts with complacency in a leader.
 Now, most leaders would say, “I am anything but complacent!”

-That’s the problem.
-No one thinks they are complacent.
+I know.
+That’s the problem with complacency in the church: no one thinks they are complacent.

 1. Far too easily satisfied.

 When you are complacent, you are easily satisfied with incremental growth and minor achievements.
 Such things can be heralded as “big wins” and seen as an affirmation of effectiveness, but it rings hollow when they are marginal at best.

 If your big win of the year was new carpet in the vestibule, then your big win was … carpet.
 Sorry, but that’s not much of a kingdom hill.